geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Update `package.json` with the new versions of webpack and other dependencies.
 - Remove and regenerate your `package-lock.json` with `npm install` after updating the Node version.

-Here the diff used for MapStore Extensions to update the `package.json` file (tested with Node 16):
+Here the diff used for MapStore Extensions to update the `package.json` file:

 ```diff
 diff --git a/package.json b/package.json